jladams/stackr/README.md

 `stackR` is able to use WorldCat's Search API to retrieve holdings information associated with an OCLC number.
 To use this functionality, `stackR` requires a valid API key, usually available to member institutions.
 More information on signing up for a key and using the Search API can be found [here](https://www.oclc.org/developer/develop/web-services/worldcat-search-api.en.html).

 If you have a valid API key, include it as plaintext on the first line of a file called `ws_key` in the main directory.
 This will allow you to download holdings information for items with OCLC numbers loaded into `stackR`.
 By default, users can download up to 3000 records at a time using the "Retrieve WC Holdings" button on the "Data" tab.

-Downloaded
+Downloaded holdings information will be stored in a subdirectory of the main app directory, `data/wc/`.
+You may need to assign ownership and read/write permissions for this directory to the Shiny user and group, `shiny:shiny`, in order for data to be stored correctly.

+Records that have not been checked in WorldCat or did not return a valid response are assigned a value of `-1` by default.

 ## Using `stackR`